What is a Vestibular Disorder?

 Symptoms of chronic dizziness or imbalance can have a significant impact on the ability of a disabled person to perform one or more activities of daily living such as bathing, dressing, or simply getting around inside the home, affecting 11.5% of adults with chronic dizziness and 33.4% of adults with chronic imbalance.6 The painful economic and social impacts of dizziness are significantly underestimated.5

 Vestibular disorders not only profoundly affect adults, but also children.
 Once thought to be exceptionally rare, pediatric vestibular disorders are receiving increasing attention from clinicians as an overlooked problem.7 In addition to impairments of motor development and balance, vestibular deficits may cause poor gaze stability that inhibits children from learning to read.
-Despite new awareness of pediatric vestibular disorders, children are currently not typically screened for them, and as a result frequently fail to receive medical treatment for their symptoms.
+Despite new awareness of pediatric vestibular disorders, children are currently not typically screened for them, and as a result frequently fail to receive medical treatment.

 - Agrawal Y, Carey JP, Della Santina CC, Schubert MC, Minor LB.
 Disorders of balance and vestibular function in US adults.
 Arch Intern Med.
 2009;169(10): 938-944.